xrdocs/software-management/_blogs/2017-09-21-ios-xr-ztp-learning-through-packet-captures.md

 For DHCPv6, the primary option that the router needs from the Server is:

-*  **Boot File URL (Option 59)**: This Option is encodes the Boot file URL that is sent back to the router in response. **IOS-XR will accept this and download the target file based on it.
+*  **Boot File URL (Option 59)**: This Option encodes the Boot file URL that is sent back to the router in response. **IOS-XR will accept this and download the target file based on it.
 This file may be a script or config and will be executed/applied accordingly.**